-(Psalms 103:16) for the wind passes over it, and it is gone, and its place knows it no more.
+(Psalms 103:16) the wind blows over it and it is gone, and its place remembers it no more.

 In Psalm 90:12, Moses prayed for us: "So teach us to number our days that we may get a heart of wisdom."
 David's Psalm encourages us to number our days.
 David wanted us to get wisdom from our observations and thinking about how many days we might live.
 The older we get the fewer days we will have to live in this world, so we need to make each moment count for God, knowing that He loves us and wants us to love Him and trust Him and spend eternity with Him after our body dies.